PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Update Score

-Before we finish with our *Tank.cs* class we are going to add one more method, which will be used to update the score of the tank whose, shell has just hit us.
-We will need this in the *BroadcastHit()* method we are about to create in the *GameController.cs* class.
+Before we finish with our *Tank.cs* class, we're going to add one more method, which will be used to update the score of the tank whose shell has just hit us.
+We will need this in the *BroadcastHit()* method we're about to create in the *GameController.cs* class.

 ```